MasWag/SyMon/example/cav2019/README.md

 Experiments Data for CAV 2019
 =============================

-This is a document on the experiment data for the CAV 2019 paper [WAH].
+This is a document on the experiment data for the CAV 2019 paper [WAH19].
 We implemented and evaluated our tool SyMon.
 We compiled SyMon using GCC 7.3.0.
-See also [READMD.md](../README.md).
+See also [README.md](../README.md).

 Experimental raw data
 ---------------------